kedacore/keda-docs/content/docs/2.16/scalers/beanstalkd.md

 - `tube` - Name of the tube to scale on.
 - `activationValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional, This value can be a float)
 - `value` - Number of jobs in the queue to trigger on.
 Defaults to `ready`+`reserved` jobs if `includeDelayed` isn't set.
 - `timeout` - Timeout in seconds for establishing a connection to the beanstalkd server.
-Defaults to 30.
+(Default: `30`, Optional)

 ### Authentication Parameters